gs-yoon/gs-yoon.github.io/project.md

 layout: page
 title: Projects
 ---
+This section describe my projects befor graduate.
+All of the projects are not related to school lecture.

-# Intelligent Model Car competition
+## Intelligent Model Car competition
 <hr width="100%" color="black" size="5">

 Goal of the competition is to design autonomous model car that trace correct lines and avoid obstacles.